Blog / Tweet Discreetly

-Where custom dictates you switch your mobile phone off before the movie starts, on this occasion we're inviting you to leave it powered on.
-Providing it's to tweet along with the film and not blare out dubstep while sitting on the seats at the back, of course.
+Where custom dictates you switch your mobile phone off before the movie starts, on this occasion we’re inviting you to leave it powered on.
+Providing it’s to tweet along with the film, of course, and not blare out grime while sitting on the seats at the back.

 With the help of a little programming (done chiefly in Ruby for any techheads out there) and a custom hashtag, your comments will be sent down the pipe from Twitter and projected below the cinema screen for all to see.